-where workers moved from the original establishment to a new establishment to identify outsourcing events.
+This definition likely captures more outsourcing events than both the definition based on worker flows in the main text of Goldschmidt and Schmieder (2017) First, it allows for non-FCSL occupations, meaning there are more possible types of outsourcing.
+Second, it captures instances where firms hire or subcontract to a new firm.
+Goldschmidt and Schmieder (2017) analyze instances where workers moved from the original establishment to a new establishment to identify outsourcing events.
 However, workers may quit rather than be outsourced, or the firm may hire a totally new firm rather than have their current workers be part of the supplying firm.
 In the late 1990s, the German telecommunications company T-Com subcontracted 80% of its directory assistance jobs to a different company.
 The workers were shuffled to different roles in the firm (Doellgast and Green, 2007).
 This type of event would be captured by this definition of outsourcing unless there were also substantial worker flows to the subcontractor.

 As in Goldschmidt and Schmieder (2017), events in firms with fewer than 50 employees are removed.
-Events where the occupation code of the OL outsourced occupation was unclear are removed.21 Following Goldschmidt and Schmieder (2017), several additional restrictions are imposed:
+Events where the occupation code of the OL outsourced occupation was unclear are removed.
+Following Goldschmidt and Schmieder (2017), several additional restrictions are imposed: